Communities

 Note also that, unlike Somewhere Else, this number doesn't affect your abilities on the site.

-Pavel Kocourek‭ wrote about 1 year ago
+Pavel Kocourek‭ wrote almost 2 years ago

 Hahaha, I definitely agree on this.
 I noticed that some users with high rep on SE are just extremely patient answering basic questions.
 I though that it would be great to have separate measure that would count the reputation in answering challenging questions in a field.
 Something in the sense that if someone has high rep on mathoverflow, that person perhaps really understands some field of mathematics, in contrast the rep on MSE indeed does not mean much.
 I would find it useful to be able to see who are the users that are "strong" in specific field – other than that I notice them providing a great answer to a challenging problem.
 However, this is rather off-topic.